-The State's critical event or incident reporting and management process is coordinated through its policy and procedures for reportable events.
+The State's critical event or incident reporting and management process is outlined in Medicaid Home and Community - Based Services Waivers Reportable Event Policy.
 Critical events are submitted on the State sanctioned reportable events form through a secure server to the operating state agency (OSA) to ensure confidentiality.
-In cases of immediate jeopardy, or when there are significant concerns, critical events are reported to the OSA via email or phone prior to submission of the form to insure required actions occur.
+In cases of immediate jeopardy, or when there are significant concerns, critical events are reported to the OSA via secure email or phone prior to submission of the form to ensure required actions occur.
 When necessary, a fax can be used according to required HIPAA standards to send confidential information.